View Stephen Hrabcsak's Obituary on NewsTimes.com and share memories

 Stephen J.M.
 Hrabcsak

-Stephen J.M.
-Hrabcsak, 65, of Danbury, died on Sunday, June 2, 2019 at his home.
-The Office of Christian Burial will be take place on Thursday, June 6, 2019 at 11 a.m. in St. Nicholas Byzantine Catholic Church, 13 Pembroke Rd., Danbury with the Rev. Ronald Hatton officiating.
+The Office of Christian Burial will take place on Thursday, June 6, 2019 at 11 a.m. in St. Nicholas Byzantine Catholic Church, 13 Pembroke Rd., Danbury with the Rev. Ronald Hatton officiating.
 Burial will follow in St. Peter Cemetery, Danbury.
 The family will receive friends at St. Nicholas Byzantine Church on Thursday from 10 a.m. to 11 a.m.
 Jowdy-Kane Funeral Home, 9-11 Granville Ave., Danbury is in charge of arrangements.